Restrictions in the Workplace

-Employers can set their own rules in relation to use of the Internet and social media at work.
 It is advisable for employers to implement clear policies on the use of social media and social networking websites, setting out the standards of conduct expected from staff and making clear that a breach may lead to disciplinary action, including dismissal.
 Otherwise it could be difficult for employers to defend dismissing an employee for inappropriate conduct on a social networking site.
 Employers can lawfully intercept, monitor and record communications for certain specified purposes, including investigating or detecting unauthorised use of the system by employees, provided they have made “all reasonable efforts” to inform employees that they may monitor email and Internet use.

 Employee’s Use of Social Media to Disparage the Employer or Divulge Confidential Information